concinim/wh-acd/platform-metrics.md

 {:important: .important}
 {:deprecated: .deprecated}

-# Sysdig Monitoring integration
+# IBM Cloud Monitoring integration
-{: #monitor-sysdig-pm}
+{: #monitor-pm}

 {{site.data.keyword.mon_full}} is a third-party, cloud-native, and container-intelligent management system that you can include as part of your {{site.data.keyword.cloud}} architecture.
 Use it to gain operational visibility into the performance and health of your applications, services, and platforms.
-It offers administrators, DevOps teams, and developers full-stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards. {{site.data.keyword.mon_full_notm}} is operated by Sysdig in partnership with {{site.data.keyword.IBM}}.
+It offers administrators, DevOps teams, and developers full-stack telemetry with advanced features to monitor and troubleshoot, define alerts, and design custom dashboards.
 {:shortdesc}

 Currently, {{site.data.keyword.mon_full}} integration is available for {{site.data.keyword.wh-acd_short}} deployments according to the following table:

-Deployment Region | Sysdig Region
+Deployment Region | {{site.data.keyword.mon_full}} Region
 ----------|-----------
 `Dallas` | `Dallas`
 `Washington DC` | `Washington DC`
 {: caption="Table 1.
-Sysdig regions" caption-side="top"}
+Monitoring regions" caption-side="top"}

 ## Platform metrics overview
 {: #platform_metrics-pm}

 You can configure only one instance of the {{site.data.keyword.mon_full_notm}} service per region to collect platform metrics.
-* To configure the Sysdig instance, you must turn on the *platform metrics* configuration setting.
+* To configure the Monitoring instance, you must turn on the *platform metrics* configuration setting.
-* If a Sysdig instance in a region is already enabled to collect platform metrics, metrics from enabled-Sysdig services are collected automatically and available for monitoring through this instance.
-For more information about enabled-Sysdig services, see [{{site.data.keyword.cloud}} services](https://www.ibm.com/cloud/services).
+* If a Monitoring instance in a region is already enabled to collect platform metrics, metrics from enabled-Sysdig services are collected automatically and available for monitoring through this instance.
+For more information about enabled-monitoring instances, see [{{site.data.keyword.cloud}} services](https://www.ibm.com/cloud/services).

 To monitor platform metrics, check that the {{site.data.keyword.mon_full_notm}} instance is provisioned in the same region where the {{site.data.keyword.cloud_notm}} instance is provisioned.
 {: important}